 Japanese Used Car Disadvantages

 - Japanese cars, as mentioned above, do have a higher resale value when you consider the average.
 This means that they can be more expensive, even when considering a used car.
-Some people may not have the financial resources to buy one of these cars, making them an option that is far less relevant, no matter how dependable and reliable they may be.
+Some people may not have the financial resources to buy one of these cars.
+This makes them an option that is far less relevant, no matter how dependable and reliable they may be.

-- Another issue is that a larger down payment may be needed for a used Japanese car.
-Depending on the bank or lender, they may not be willing to offer more money for a used Japanese car, which puts the burden on the buyer to acquire more money for a down payment to purchase the vehicle.
+- Secondly, a large down payment needed for a used Japanese car.
+The bank or lender, may not be willing to offer more money for a used Japanese car.
+This puts the burden on the buyer to acquire more money for a down payment to purchase the vehicle.
 Of course, this depends largely on the age and the condition of a particular

-As you can see, there are arguments to be had on either side of the argument.
-However, it is worth considering a Japanese used car, especially if you are comfortable spending a bit more to have peace of mind.
+There are arguments on either side of the argument.
+However, it is worth considering Japanese used cars.
+Especially if you are comfortable spending a bit more to have peace of mind.
 Those who are choosing a used car solely for the lower prices, however, may be better served by an American or European car which has a smaller resale value.